sohamray19/distilBertNQ/README.md

 Tensorflow 2.0 should automatically start using the gpu if cuda and cudnn are installed.
 Here are some links that might help with troubleshooting:
 [1](https://www.tensorflow.org/install/gpu), [2](https://www.tensorflow.org/guide/gpu)
-Note: If a TensorFlow operation has both CPU and GPU implementations, by default the GPU devices will be given priority when the operation is assigned to a device.
+**Note**: If a TensorFlow operation has both CPU and GPU implementations, by default the GPU devices will be given priority when the operation is assigned to a device.

 ### Getting the data
 To get the preprocessed training set, and vocabulary from Google's bert-joint-baseline, run these commands